Credit Matters

 Credit Matters’ public pages checked for this review do not clearly set out a full debt review fee schedule.
 That matters because debt review fees are not the same thing as comparing loan interest rates.
 Consumers should ask Credit Matters for the full process cost in writing before signing anything.

-• Determination / restructuring fee: usually equal to the first month’s total repayment, capped at R8,000 excluding VAT for a single application or R9,000 excluding VAT for a joint application.
+- Restructuring fee: usually equal to the distributable amount or capped at R8,000 excluding VAT for a single application, or R9,000 excluding VAT for a joint application, whichever is lower.

-• Optional reckless lending investigation fee: R1,500 excluding VAT if the consumer specifically requests a reckless-credit investigation.
+- Optional reckless lending investigation fee: R1,500 if a full reckless lending investigation is required.

-• After-care fee: 5% of the distributable amount, capped at R450 per month excluding VAT.
+- After-care fee: 5% of the distributable amount, capped at R450 per month.

-That same guidance also explains that early-stage charges can affect how much reaches creditors in the first one to two months.
+Those figures are a regulator-level framework, not proof of the exact Credit Matters quote in your own case.
 Consumers should therefore ask for a written month-by-month explanation rather than relying only on a headline repayment figure.

 Conclusion

 Credit Matters is best understood as a debt review / debt counselling listing.
 Its official site positions the brand around restructuring existing debt into a more affordable repayment plan, and current public sources link the brand to multiple registered debt counsellors under NCRDC19, NCRDC20, and NCRDC533.
 The most important practical points for consumers are to verify which registered debt counsellor is handling the case, get the full fee and repayment flow in writing, understand that new credit is generally restricted during the process, check which accounts may be excluded, and take missed-payment risk seriously.
-For consumers who are already over-indebted and need a structured legal route back to affordability, Credit Matters appears to fit the correct category, but the public site is still not detailed enough to replace proper pre-signing verification.
+For consumers who are already over-indebted and need a structured legal route back to affordability, Credit Matters appears to fit the correct category, but the public site is still not detailed enough to replace proper pre-signing verification against the registered counsellor, the written fee schedule, the payment flow, and the applicable National Credit Act route for completion, clearance, or rescission.

 FAQs